 The Institute of Fine Arts is deeply involved in one of the most ambitious and extensive archaeological projects current in Egypt.
-The Institute co-sponsors, with the University of Pennsylvania Museum and Yale University, excavations at the site of Abydos in southern Egypt.
+The Institute co-sponsors with Princeton University, excavations at the site of Abydos in southern Egypt.
 Read more about the excavations at Abydos, Egypt.

 The ancient city of Aphrodisias provides an unusually rich and vivid record of the monumental civic culture of Classical antiquity.
 For fifty years, New York University has sustained an extensive program of research, excavation and conservation at this important site, which lies ca. 150 kilometers east of the Aegean Coast in Turkey.
 Click here to make your gift.
 Read more on the Aphrodisias excavation website [opens in new window].

 Since 1938, the Institute of Fine Arts has worked in the Sanctuary of the Great Gods, uncovering the home of its famous mystery cult with its series of great, marble buildings, dedicated by Philip II and his successors and seminal in the formation of Hellenistic architecture.
 At present, emphasis is on study and preparation of publications, as well as on conservation.
 Read more about the archaeological excavations in Samothrace.